Chart Color Schemes

 Kawungan has a typical household mix, with a lower-than-average median household size

-Family households account for 70.9% of all households, including 22.7% couples with children, 35.5% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households at 26.4% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 70.9% of all households, including 22.7% couples with children, 35.5% couples without children, and 12.3% single parent families.
+Non-family households account for the remaining 29.1%, with lone person households at 26.4% and group households comprising 2.7%.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households